Mary Barra: Awards and honors

 Barra was elected to the National Academy of Engineering in February 2018.
 In September 2018, Barra was awarded the Yale Chief Executive Leadership Institute's Legend in Leadership Award.

 In Institutional Investor's yearly survey of top executives, the 2019 All-America Executive Team, Barra achieved the first place in the autos and auto parts sector.

-Barra was selected for the inaugural 2021 Forbes 50 Over 50; made up of entrepreneurs, leaders, scientists and creators who are over the age of 50.
-In 2021, she was included in the Time 100, Times annual list of the 100 most influential people in the world.
+Barra was selected for the inaugural 2021 Forbes 50 Over 50, made up of entrepreneurs, leaders, scientists and creators who are over the age of 50.
+In 2021, she was included in the Time 100.

+Forbes ranked Barra as the ninth most powerful woman in the world in 2023 and fifth in 2024.
+Also in 2023, she was inducted into the Automotive Hall of Fame.

+In October 2024, Barra was named the most powerful woman in business by Fortune in its annual ranking of the top 100 women in business.
+In May 2025, Barra once again topped Fortune's list as the most powerful woman in business.
+This was her 5th time at the top of the list as CEO of General Motors.

 Personal life

-Barra is married to consultant Tony Barra, whom she met while studying at Kettering University, and has two children and two dogs.
+Barra is married to consultant Tony Barra, whom she met while studying at Kettering University, and has two children.
 They live in Northville, a suburb of Detroit.
 She also owns an apartment in Downtown Detroit.

-She has named the Chevrolet Camaro and the Pontiac Firebird as her favorite cars.
-Barra can speak a little Finnish.